Ice Climber: Reception

 The Ice Climber franchise has received generally positive reviews from critics.
-In Japan, Game Machine listed VS. Ice Climbers in its April 1, 1985, issue as the eighth most-successful table arcade unit of the month.
+In Japan, Game Machine listed VS. Ice Climber in its April 1, 1985, issue as the eighth most-successful table arcade unit of the month.
 Former President of Finland Mauno Koivisto was reportedly keen on Nintendo games and his son-in-law has reported that Ice Climber was his favorite game.

 Reviewing the American release, Computer Entertainer magazine called it "addictive" for fans of climbing games.
 The reviewer awarded 3.5 out of 4 stars, for both categories of graphics and gameplay, adding that it provide "hours of challenging play."

 Additionally, several fans and critics vote and suggest for a new and modern launch title for the Ice Climber series, further highlighting the popularity of the series as a whole.

 Legacy

 The Ice Climbers in Super Smash Bros.
 Ultimate.

 Popo and Nana appear in the Super Smash Bros. series of fighting games as a two-in-one playable fighter under the name, Ice Climbers, voiced by Sanae Kobayashi.
 Appearing in 2001's Melee and 2008's Brawl, their return was planned for Super Smash Bros. for Nintendo 3DS and Wii U but technical issues with the 3DS version required game director Masahiro Sakurai to scrap development on them to maintain parity between the two versions.
 He said that their inclusion in said game was low-priority because the Ice Climber series was "unlikely to have another installment" at the time.
 The Ice Climbers returned in 2018's Ultimate.

 Themes from Ice Climber regularly appear in the WarioWare series' classic Nintendo microgames.
 In Kirby: Nightmare in Dream Land and Kirby Air Ride, when Kirby gets the Freeze ability, he dons Popo's parka in the same manner it is worn in the Super Smash Bros. series.
 In Tetris DS, an Ice Climber backdrop appears among other classic Nintendo games.
 Daigasso!
 Band Brothers includes the bonus stage music theme.
 The Ice Climbers appear in Super Mario Maker as an unlockable Mystery Mushroom costume.